antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ![redis-connection-string](redis-connection-string.png)

-Enter the following to use instance that you just deployed:
+Enter the following to use the instance that you just deployed:

 ```
 redis:6379